Mekotio virus removal guide

 What is the Mekotio trojan?

-Mekotio is a piece of malicious software, categorized as a banking trojan.
+Mekotio is malicious software, categorized as a banking Trojan.
 This malware specifically targets banking information.
-The Mekotio trojan poses a significant threat to victims' finances and privacy.
-This malicious program endangers both device and user safety.
-Therefore, it is crucial to remove Mekotio infections immediately upon detection.
+The Mekotio Trojan poses a significant threat to victims' finances and privacy.
+This malicious program endangers device and user safety and, therefore, it is crucial to remove Mekotio infections immediately upon detection.

-Typically banking trojans target online banking account credentials like IDs, log-ins, passwords, etc. Banking account numbers, credit card details and other sensitive information are also of interest.
-The only goal of malware is to generate revenue for the cyber criminals using them.
-Hence, the stolen data is usually misused to make fraudulent transactions, online purchases, sold to third parties or otherwise abused for financial gain.
-Therefore, Mekotio infections can lead to significant monetary loss, severe privacy issues and even identity theft.
-Some trojans of this type target other information stored in or accessed through infected devices as well.
-Compromising or particularly vulnerable content can be used by criminals for blackmail/ransom purposes.
-Other accounts, which do not directly deal with financial information, yet are commonly targeted are emails, social networking and social media.
-Through such accounts cyber criminals can ask contacts/friends for loans and/or distribute malware by sharing infectious files - under the guise of the genuine owner.
-If it is suspected or known that Mekotio trojan (or other malware) has already infected the system, an anti-virus software must be used to eliminate it without delay.
+Typically, banking Trojans target online banking account credentials such as IDs, log-ins, passwords, etc. Bank account numbers, credit card details and other sensitive information are also of interest.
+The only purpose of malware is to generate revenue for the cyber criminals using them.
+Therefore, the stolen data is often misused to make fraudulent transactions and online purchases, and is sold to third parties or otherwise misused for financial gain.
+Therefore, Mekotio infections can lead to significant monetary loss, serious privacy issues and even identity theft.
+Some Trojans of this type target other information stored in or accessed through infected devices.
+Compromising or particularly vulnerable content can be used by criminals for blackmail purposes.
+Other accounts, which do not directly deal with financial information, yet are commonly targeted, are emails, social networking and social media.
+Through such accounts, cyber criminals can ask contacts/friends for loans and/or distribute malware by sharing infectious files, all under the guise of the genuine owner.
+If it is suspected or known that the Mekotio Trojan (or other malware) has already infected the system, use anti-virus software to eliminate it without delay.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|